 Ah.
 Now that one was easy to answer.

-As I began to count my way through the meals that, months later, still have to power to make my stomach rumble, I wasn’t surprised that every single one came from Japan.
+As I began to count my way through the meals that, months later, still have the power to make my stomach rumble, I wasn’t surprised that every single one came from Japan.

 Yes, it’s true: You can’t travel to Japan and not fall in love with the food.
-And while I didn’t love Japan as much as I’d expected, the country fast became my single best food destination in the world.
+The country fast became my single best food destination in the world.
 When I look back on my two weeks in the country, it’s the meals more than anything else that stand out for me.

 Today, I want to try something different and share with you my food highlights from my two weeks in Japan.
 I’ve never done something like this before — mostly because I don’t really know how to write about food in a non-awkward manner — but if you guys like it, I can make it a regular series.